rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 fails, run the interactive installation.

-If the Cloud Backup agent installation is unsuccessful, look at the Windows Event log for any errors, or look at the `msiexec` installation log for diagnostics regarding an unsuccessful installation.
+If the Cloud Backup agent installation is unsuccessful, look at the Windows&reg; Event log for any errors, or look at the `msiexec` installation log for diagnostics regarding an unsuccessful installation.

 For details about an agent that fails to register or fails to start on